quantumcycle/metaerr/README.md

 ### Options

-You can provide options to alter the errors on creation.
-At the moment there is a single option, `WithLocationSkip`.
-By default when creating an error, Metaerr will skip 2 call stack to determine the error creation location.
-This works well if you call metaerr directly at the place where the error is created.
-However there is a use case where you want to create an error factory for some common use case, to initialize the error with some common metadata.
-In this case, if you use the standard `metaerr.New`, the reported location will be the line where `metaerr.New` is called, which will be in your error factory method.
-This is probably not what you want.
-In this case, you can use the `metaerr.WithLocationSkip` option to add additional call stack skip to determine the location.
+You can provide options to modify the errors during creation.
+Currently, there is a single option called `WithLocationSkip`.
+By default, when creating an error, Metaerr will skip 2 call stack frames to determine the error's creation location.
+This works well when you call Metaerr directly at the place where the error is created in your codebase.
+However, there is a use case where you might want to create an error factory function for common scenarios to initialize the error with some standard metadata.
+In this case, if you use the standard `metaerr.New` function, the reported location will be the line where `metaerr.New` is called, which may be within your error factory function.
+You probably don't want to have all your locations pointing to the same line.
+To address this, you can use the `metaerr.WithLocationSkip` option to add additional call stack skips to determine the location.
 Here is an example:

 ```golang
 package main